reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 It's possible for the `result` argument in these callbacks to be undefined if the response has no data or there's an error, so we have to handle that safely.
 For `getPosts` we can do that by using a default argument array value to map over, and for `getPost` we're already returning a single-item array based on the argument ID.
 For `editPost`, we know the ID of the post from the partial post object that was passed into the trigger function, so we can read it from there.

-With those changes in place, let's go back and try editing a post again, with the Network tab open in the browser DevTools.
+With those changes in place, let's go back and try editing a post again, with the Redux DevTools open.

 ![RTK Query invalidation and refetching](/img/tutorials/essentials/devtools-cached-invalidation-refetching.png)